JeffreyRodriguez/Liberator12k/Forend/TopBreak_CAFE12+.md

 Aim for a 45 degree angle 1/8" deep.

 File this same notch in a matching location on the barrel.
-This is easiest to do with the *Barrel Sleeve* installed on the barrel so you can do both at once.
+This is easiest to do with the *Trunnion* installed on the barrel so you can do both at once.
 A large square-edged file makes quick work of this operation but you can also use a Dremel or angle grinder (and a lot of finesse).